• Skip to primary navigation

 • Bake for 20 to 25 minutes.

-• Remove the baked treats from oven and transfer them to a wire rack.
+• Remove the baked treats from the oven and transfer them to a wire rack.
 Cool them to room temperature.

 Notes